 Most businesses now routinely use information technology (IT).
-It makes everyday tasks easier, quicker and cheaper, while connecting businesses to the world beyond.
+It makes everyday tasks easier, quicker and cheaper and connects them to the world beyond.

 You might be able to use your home-based PC for your new business.
 If you don’t have one, can’t use it or don’t want to, IT hardware and software is more affordable than ever.
 The money you spend can also be offset against your tax bill.
 So what factors should influence your decision if you need to buy some new kit?

 List every task you need your IT to perform.
 This might include: writing letters; producing invoices; emailing customers and suppliers; basic book-keeping; maybe stock control; maintaining staff records possibly; producing marketing materials, etc. You might want to source materials and buy online or sell online yourself, find new customers or research competitors.

 Also think about whether a laptop (portable) might be more suitable, especially if you expect to be on the road or working from home occasionally.
 Maybe you need two or more computers.
 Try to anticipate your future needs, too.

 Most start-ups don’t need hugely sophisticated IT.
 Typically, a mid-range desktop PC (ie computer, monitor, keyboard, mouse, basic office software) is sufficient.
 For a reliable solution, budget for £400-£550 and maybe £80 for a printer.
 A reasonable laptop will cost £350-£500.
 Specialist software provides additional cost.
 If you're concerned with how stylish your PC looks or want a cutting edge model, you'll have to pay for it, but you need to consider the impact it will have on your start-up budget.

 The cheapest IT deals are usually to be found online, but finding them could be a problem if you don’t have internet access.
 When buying online, you can’t always ask face-to-face questions.
 However, some suppliers provide online chat facilities and helplines that allow you to ask the seller for advice.